ionStici/react/react/state-management.md

 <br>

-## Child Components Update Sibling Components
+## Child Components Update Their Sibling Components

-A child component updates its parent’s state, and the parent passes that state to a sibling component.
+**Lifting State Up:** whenever multiple sibling components need access to the same state, we move that piece of state up to the first common parent component.

 _Concept:_ one stateless component displays information, and a different stateless component offer the ability to change that information.